These class notes on Functionalism should be all you need to revise this topic for your A level sociology exam

 Finally, statistics still reveal some interesting correlations between someone’s position in the social structure and their chances of something happening to them.
 For example….

-Modernisation Theory (kind of Functionalist applied to Global Development)
+Modernisation Theory (kind of Functionalism applied to Global Development)

 Find out More: Basic info